 Abilities Expo-Follow-up and Feedback

-Kobena stated that though day one ofseemed slower, reports back from those who ran it show that overall attendance for the 3-day event was higher than last year.
+Kobena stated that though day one of the Abilities Expo seemed slower, reports back from those who ran it show that overall attendance for the 3-day event was higher than last year.
 He asks for feedback from those who were able to attend.

 KJ- “not as much of a school focus”